vernuntii/vernuntii/README.md

 ## Vernuntii installers

 A Vernuntii installer is another term for getting the bare metal binaries to execute Vernuntii directly.
-For example the .NET CLI package is used in [GitHub actions](#github-actions) integration.
+For example the .NET CLI package is used in [GitHub actions][self-github-actions] integration.

 ### .NET CLI package